NolanChai/battlecode2023/README.md

-# Battlecode 2023 Scaffold
+# Scuffed Battlecode 2023

-This is the Battlecode 2023 scaffold, containing an `examplefuncsplayer`.
-Read https://play.battlecode.org/bc23/getting-started!
+Stuff for Battlecode 2023 after watching lecs at 2.5x speed and mashing some stuff together at 3 am.

 ### Project Structure